The Total Return and Risk to Residential Real Estate

 Abstract

-We estimate total returns to rental housing by studying over 170,000 hand-collected archival observations of prices and rents for individual houses in Paris (1809-1943) and Amsterdam (1900-1979).
+We estimate total returns to rental housing by studying over 170,000 hand-collected archival observations of prices and rents for individual houses in Paris (1809--1943) and Amsterdam (1900--1979).
 The annualized real total return, net of costs and taxes, is 4.0% for Paris and 4.8% for Amsterdam, and entirely comes from rental yields.
 Our returns correlate weakly with the implied returns in Jorda et al. (2019) and are substantially lower.
-At the property level, yields are persistent over time, even for long holding periods, so that yield risk becomes an increasingly important component of property-level risk for longer investment horizons.
+We decompose total return risk at the individual asset level, and find that yield risk becomes an increasingly important component of property-level risk for longer investment horizons.

 Keywords: real estate, return, idiosyncratic risk